 - The only Masters of its kind in Ireland to recognised by the Society of HRM, the largest global HR professional body.

 - A strong focus on leadership and personal and career development, and the application of theory to the practice of HRM

-- Graduates will qualify for graduate membership of the Chartered Institute of Personnel Development
+- Graduates will qualify for associate membership of the Chartered Institute of Personnel Development

 - Ranked in the World’s Top 30 MSc in Human Resource Management by Eduniversal Best Masters Rankings 2016

 - DCU Business School is accredited by AACSB, a standard reached by only 5% of business schools worldwide reflecting its established international reputation for high quality graduates.

 The objectives of the programme are to provide graduates with:

 An in-depth understanding of the theories and conceptual frameworks underpinning people management.